uqlibrary/technology-training/R/ggplot2_intermediate.md

 ### Make sure you have ggplot2 installed and loaded
 Exercise 2 - setting up (1 min)

-  * create a new R script file called "ggplot2_intermediate.R" in the "scripts" folder
+  * In the "scripts" folder create a new R script file called "gapminder_example.R"
   * install and load the package ggplot2
-    * install only if you haven't yet done so. install.packages("ggplot2")
+    * install only if you haven't yet done so using install.packages("ggplot2")
     * load the package using library(ggplot2)

 ### Import files

-Downloading data to your project
+Downloading data to your project in your R script gapminder_example.R

      download.file(url = "https://raw.githubusercontent.com/resbaz/r-novice-gapminder-files/master/data/gapminder-FiveYearData.csv", destfile = "data/gapminder-FiveYearData.csv")